Hranz/Project-Daily/README.md

 Project-Daily
 =============

-Write one program a day, starting with simple problems
+Write one program a day, starting with simple problems.
+May be test programs to benefit other projects.